Best Business Books For Women (To Kick Butt At Work!)

 Work Pause Thrive

-How to Pause for Parenthood without Killing Your Career
+How to Pause for Parenthood Without Killing Your Career

-by Lisen Stromberg
+By Lisen Stromberg

 Stromberg laments the “leaky pipeline” that results when valuable women leave the workforce and don’t come back.
-The journalist/consultant points out that we need women in leadership positions to help change the business structure to better accommodate women and families.
+The journalist/consultant points out that we need women in leadership positions to help change the business structure to better accommodate these employees and their families.
 Don’t put off your relaunch any longer!
-Head over to Amazon to get Work PAUSE Thrive: How to Pause for Parenthood Without Killing Your Career now.
+Head over to Amazon to get Work Pause Thrive.

 In the Company of Women